ansys/pymapdl/doc/source/user_guide/convert.rst

 Usage
 -----

-You can call this function from the command interface or terminal with different arguments.
+You can call this command from the terminal with different arguments.
 The basic use is:

 .. code:: bash